 The IPC RFID Tracking Service bring benefits for posts and their customers (e-retailers):

-- Barcode scanning can be replaced where possible for e-commerce items; postal staff have fewer items to scan
+- Barcode scanning can be completed or even replaced where possible for e-commerce items;

 - Continuous support before, during and after roll-out of low-cost RFID tracking solution, thereby making the process easier

-- Regular monitoring and reporting of the service performance, allowing participating posts to closely monitor performance of the RFID infrastructure
+- Online reporting of the service performance, allowing posts to monitor performance of the RFID infrastructure.